cjendres1/nhanes/README.md

-The functions in the nhanesA package allow for fully customizable selection and import of data directly from the [NHANES website](https://www.cdc.gov/nchs/nhanes/) thus it is essential to have an active network connection.
+The functions in the nhanesA package allow for fully customizable selection and import of data directly from the [NHANES website](https://www.cdc.gov/nchs/nhanes/).
+Thus it is essential to have an active network connection.

 ## Install from CRAN